drei01/pricewell-docs/site/content/features/pricing_page/displaying-pricing-on-your-landing-page.md

 ## Pricing on the landing page

-I﻿t's common for SaaS products to display their pricing on the landing page.
+It's common for SaaS products to display their pricing on the landing page.
 They do this so potential customers can decide upfront whether the app is right for them and whether there's a pricing tier that fits their needs.

 ![Zendesk landing page displaying their pricing table](/img/zendesk-pricing.png)